GoogleChrome/web.dev/src/site/content/en/layout/intrinsic-layout-macro/index.md

 <br><br>

+#### Process Recap
 I don't have a systemic process to share in regards to these assertions.
 I look for alignments, shared spaces, dynamic content areas, and I try to see which areas **should** be flexible.
-Top that off with an intent to **let the content speak for itself** when it can with a **content outward** layout strategy, let content length be a breakpoint.
+Top that off with an intent to **let the content speak for itself** when it can with a [content outward](https://alistapart.com/article/content-out-layout/) layout strategy, let [content length be a breakpoint](http://bradfrost.com/blog/post/7-habits-of-highly-effective-media-queries/#content).

 Even if my first layout works great, I like going back and looking for places to optimize: trim logic, code, or whatever. **Just like I do in my Javascript.**